How to Answer "Tell Me About Yourself" in Any Interview

 -

-Present – Where you are now: your current role (or most recent), one or two key responsibilities or achievements, and what you enjoy about it.
+Present (30–40% of answer) – Where you are now: your current role (or most recent), one or two key responsibilities or achievements with specific metrics, and what you enjoy about it.
+Lead with a professional headline that demonstrates expertise relevant to the position.

 -

-Past – How you got here: a brief line or two on your background, education, or a pivot that led to this point.
+Past (brief) – How you got here: a brief line or two on your background, education, or a pivot that led to this point.
 Only include what supports the story.
+Filter for relevance—don't recite your resume.

 -